gitflow-incremental-builder/gitflow-incremental-builder/README.md

 ### gib.includePathRegex

 Can be used to include only certain changed files from being detected as changed, reducing the number of modules to build.
+By default, everything is included.

 This the opposite of [gib.excludePathRegex](#gibexcludepathregex) which can be combined with this property, but `gib.excludePathRegex` will take precedence.